 Regular communication is another form of being proactive.
 We communicate with our clients regularly, not just to review their portfolios, but to stay informed about changes in their lives that may impact the way we manage their portfolio.
 It is important to plan for anticipated future events such as retirement, or a large expense such as a wedding or the purchase of car.
 It is also important to respond to life’s unexpected events and make the proper changes or adjustments to your investment portfolio(s), accordingly.

-I had the sincere pleasure of spending some quality time with Financial Advisor Shana, President Stephen O’Donnell Sr. and Office Manager Sue Jean O’Donnell at their Sheridan Avenue offices.
-I was very impressed with all of their rich careers and backgrounds and would like to share with you what I learned.
+I had the sincere pleasure of spending some quality time with O'Donnell Wealth Management President Stephen O’Donnell Sr. and Office Manager Sue Jean O’Donnell at their Sheridan Avenue offices.
+I was very impressed with their rich careers and backgrounds and would like to share with you what I learned.

 Some of us in Cody know Steve as a law man due to his service to our community and his contributions to law enforcement that go back nearly a quarter of a century.